Anthropology (ANTH)

 May Be Stacked With: ANTH A630

-Prerequisites: ANTH A101 with a minimum grade of C or ANTH A202 with a minimum grade of C or ENVI A212 with a minimum grade of C or SOC A101 with a minimum grade of C or SOC A201 with a minimum grade of C.
+Prerequisites: ANTH A101 with a minimum grade of C or ANTH A202 with a minimum grade of C or ENVI A212 with a minimum grade of C or GEOG A101 with a minimum grade of C or HS A220 with a minimum grade of C or HS A230 with a minimum grade of C or INTL A101 with a minimum grade of C or JPC A104 with a minimum grade of C or PS A102 with a minimum grade of C or PSY A111 with a minimum grade of C or SOC A101 with a minimum grade of C or SOC A201 with a minimum grade of C or SWK A106 with a minimum grade of C.

 ANTH A431 Field Methods in Archaeology and Bioanthropology 1-8 Credits

-Techniques of archaeological and bioarchaeological survey, mapping and excavation, including archaeological and bioarchaeological data recovery, recording techniques, cataloging and laboratory processing.
-Project settings may include historic sites, building documentation, archival research, bioarchaeological or forensics themed field schools, and pre-contact Indigenous sites within or outside of Alaska.
+Introduces techniques of archaeological and bioarchaeological survey, mapping and excavation, including archaeological and bioarchaeological data recovery, recording techniques, cataloging and laboratory processing.
+Project settings may include historic sites, building documentation, archival research, bioarchaeological or forensics-themed field schools, and pre-contact Indigenous sites within or outside of Alaska.

 Registration Restrictions: Instructor approval